-We have described a database approach to view and analyze multimodal tutorial dialogue, and how we applied it to Reading Tutor data.
+We detailed a database approach to view and analyze multimodal tutorial dialogue, and how we applied it to Reading Tutor data.
 We now summarize its caveats, then its benefits.

 It was hard to develop a good schema and useful views, especially for pre-existing logs that lack some desired information, at least in easy-to-extract form.
-We now make the Reading Tutor generate the database records in real time.
-Deriving a schema ahead of time is simpler in some ways, but could result in critical information being lost if the schema is poorly designed.
+We plan to make the Reading Tutor generate the database records in real time, or at least more parseable logs.